andrewkatson/Denarii/README.md

 ### Obtaining stack traces and core dumps on Unix systems

 We generally use the tool `gdb` (GNU debugger) to provide stack trace functionality, and `ulimit` to provide core dumps in builds which crash or segfault.
+You need to use version 10+.

 * To use `gdb` in order to obtain a stack trace for a build that has stalled: